vivid-planet/comet/docs/docs/user-permissions/index.md

 -   streamlines authorization throughout the application
 -   not only checks operations but also the handled data
 -   relies on external user handling
--   allows assigning permissions by code as well as in the administration panel
+-   allows assigning permissions by code as well as in the admin panel
--   offers an administration panel that works out of the box
+-   offers an admin panel that works out of the box

 COMET DXP checks authentication in two dimensions: